vllm-project/vllm/docs/source/getting_started/quickstart.rst

 * build an API server for a large language model;
 * start an OpenAI-compatible API server.

-Be sure to complete the :ref:`installation instructions <installation>` before continuing with this guide.
+Be sure to complete the `Gaudi installation instructions <https://github.com/HabanaAI/vllm-fork/blob/habana_main/docs/source/getting_started/gaudi-installation.rst#run-docker-image>`_ before continuing with this guide.

 .. note::